AAlbers341/credit-risk-classification/Credit_Risk/Case_Study.md

-# Module 12 Report Template

-## Overview of the Analysis
+### Overview of the Analysis

 The primary objective of this analysis is to employ Logistic Regression, a powerful regression analysis technique tailored for predicting the probability of a binary outcome using multiple predictor variables.
 Specifically, this study harnesses lending data containing essential financial metrics such as 'loan_size', 'interest_rate', 'borrower_income', 'debt_to_income', 'num_of_accounts', 'derogatory_marks', and 'loan_status'.
 The overarching goal is to assess the creditworthiness of borrowers by accurately predicting the likelihood of a borrower being categorized based on their financial attributes.

-The process for the logistic regression analysis over lending data is as follows:
+#### Process for the Logistic Regression Analysis:
-1.)
-Load in data for 'lending_data.csv'
+1. **Load Data**: Load the 'lending_data.csv' dataset.
-    a.)
-Identify our target variable vs features b.)
-Split the data into training and testing dataset by using 'train_test_split' from sklearn.model_selection library
+    - Identify target variable and features.
+    - Split the data into training and testing datasets using 'train_test_split' from the sklearn.model_selection library.

-2.)
-Create a Logistic Regression Model
+2. **Create Logistic Regression Model**:
-    a.)
-From sklearn.linear_model, import Logistic Regression package to instantiate the model b.)
-Fit the model using our trained features and labels c.)
-Make prediction using the testing data
+    - Instantiate the Logistic Regression model from sklearn.linear_model.
+    - Fit the model using the training features and labels.

-3.)
-Measure the model evaluation by using the classification report
-    a.)
-Identify how the model is performing by utilizing precision, recall and F1-scores
+    - Make predictions using the testing data.

+3. **Model Evaluation**:
+    - Utilize classification report to assess model performance, focusing on precision, recall, and F1-scores.

-## Results
+### Results

 **Machine Learning Model 1:**
 - Accuracy score: 99%